yaw-intern/yaw-intern.github.io/README.md

 ## Introduction
 Hi!
-I'm a backend developer currently working as the product lead and developer at Matterhorn Studio, building an interface for a machine learning algorithm that accelerates high-throughput experimentation in the pharma industry.
+I'm a backend developer currently working as a software engineer at Matterhorn Studio, building an interface for a machine learning algorithm that accelerates high-throughput experimentation in the pharma industry.
 I completed my undergrad in computer science in 2023, I have most of my experience in back-end web development as well as software development in Java.

 Outside of programming, I model and have done for three years now, I've featured in Milan and London fashion week shows as well as Dazed magazine.
 I also enjoy videography, skateboarding, and online gaming, usually Counter Strike 2 with my friends and sim racing in iRacing or Assetto Corsa Competizione.
-A.

 ## Experience